 Distance from Triad: average 4 hours

 Favorite Dining Spots: There are numerous places to dine in the Myrtle Beach area.
-These are some of our favorites, but of course preferences and experiences may vary: Sea Captains House, Hamburger Joe’s, Carolina Roadhouse, Tupelo Honey Cafe, Flying Fish, Fiesta del Burro Loco, Sam’s Corner, Collector’s Café, Rossi’s, Chesapeake House, and Chestnut Hill.
+These are some of our favorites, but of course preferences and experiences may vary: Sea Captains House, Hamburger Joe’s, Carolina Roadhouse, Tupelo Honey Cafe, Flying Fish, Lulu’s, Sam’s Corner, Collector’s Café, Margaritaville, Rossi’s, Chesapeake House, and Chestnut Hill.

 Favorite Attractions: Myrtle Beach has more activities than one family can fit into a week’s vacation.
 June through September there is a summer concert series at Plyler Park with free entertainment including kid’s carnivals, live music, and fireworks.
 There are free carriage rides and live music available at the Market Common outdoor shopping area.
 We love to visit the old Pavilion rides at Nostalgia Park at Broadway at the Beach and there are dozens of restaurants to try on Restaurant Row.
 Kingston Plantation is less than a mile from the Tanger Outlets and it is only a very short walk down the beach to the Apache Pier which has fishing, nightly live entertainment, and weekly church services.
 My kids love to save their quarters to visit the arcade and also run around “dancing” to the music there at night.
 In addition, we have enjoyed visiting several dinner theaters and shows but mostly find that there are plenty of things to do in Myrtle Beach without spending a lot of money.